 Time off may be charged against accumulated sick leave only for such days that an officer is scheduled to work.
 No sick leave, as provided in this section, shall be charged against any officer during any period of sickness, illness, or injury for any days which the officer is not scheduled to work.

 If, at the end of his term of service, upon retirement or death, whichever occurs first, any police officer has unused accumulated sick leave, he shall be paid for this sick leave at the regular rate of pay in effect at the time of retirement or death.
 Payment for unused sick leave will not be made when the officer’s employment terminates for any reason other than death or retirement.
 Payment for unused sick leave in the case of a police officer shall not exceed sixty (60) days’ salary (Ark.
 Code Ann. § 14-52-107).

 [NOTE: With respect to the last sentence of the foregoing paragraph, the city may pass an ordinance allowing payment for up to ninety (90) days of unused sick leave under Ark.
 Code Ann. § 14-52-107(c).]

+5.4.1.1 CATASTROPHIC LEAVE

+[Note: Act 883 of 2019 has added the following language to Ark.
+Code Ann. § 14-52-107:

+(d)(1) A city of the first class, a city of the second class, and an incorporated town may adopt a catastrophic leave program by ordinance under § 14-42-122 to include a "presumptive illness list for municipal police department" under this section.

+(2) As used in this section, a "presumptive illness list for municipal police department" means an illness that is chronic or fatal.

+This law will take effect on the 91st day after Wednesday, April 24th, 2019.
+The Attorney General has not issued a opinion as of this writing as to the effective date, but AML staff calculates that it will be July 24, 2019.

 5.4.2 Fire Department